 When I say we loved it, I mean we really couldn't get enough.
 The movie version

 of Grease had come out only a month before, and both films' box office benefitted substantially from my family's repeated trips to the theater.
 Jen and I also owned the soundtracks — neither of which followed the source movie's song sequences, but that hardly stopped us from performing tribute shows regularly.

 Mom didn't find the kitsch of the film offensive, and besides enjoying it on its own merits along with us she took the opportunity to formally introduce us to the original versions of the movie's songs on the Beatles' Sgt.
 Pepper and Abbey Road albums.
 One rainy night, I believe on our way home from a screening, Mom bought the records and we listened to them during a thunderstorm in my grandparents' living room.
 Hearing these alternate versions of songs we'd quickly learned by heart was strange, but they grew on us.

-Mom, Sis, and I took in a Beatlemania show in Philadelphia shortly after our move there from Wildwood, and in the coming years I'd appreciate the full spectrum of, as the old joke goes, the band Paul McCartney was in before Wings.
+Mom took us to a Beatlemania show in Philadelphia shortly after our move there from Wildwood, and in the coming years I'd appreciate the full spectrum of, as the old joke goes, the band Paul McCartney was in before Wings.
 It all started with what legions of fans consider a practically sacrilegious spool of celluloid, however, proof that there's no bad way to meet The Beatles.